oleksandrsirenko/cloud-native-foundations/exercises/README.md

 - Update task, add it to main pool and commit solution

 TODO 1 PROGRESS:

+Install

+- `sudo apt install virtualbox` - install VirtualBox this is the prerequisites to using Vagrant
+- `sudo apt-get update && sudo apt-get install vagrant` - install Vagrant

+Up Virtual Machine

-- `cd exercises`
+- `cd exercises` - change directory to exercises (where the Vagrant file is)
 - `vagrant up` - up the virtual box, if nessesary init with the `vagrant init` first
-- `vagrant status` check the status of virtual machine
+- `vagrant status` - check the status of virtual machine

+**Notes**: *To stop this VM, you can run `vagrant halt` to shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
+In either case, to restart it again, simply run `vagrant up`.

+Kubernetes Cluster

-- next ssh the vagrant `vagrant ssh`
+- `vagrant ssh` - next go to the vagrant shell
-- `curl -sfL https://get.k3s.io | sh` get k3s with one comand in vagarnt environment see details on k3s.io
+- `curl -sfL https://get.k3s.io | sh` get k3s with one command in vagrant environment (inside the shell) see details on [k3s.io](https://k3s.io/)
-- check nodes `kubectl get no` if get error like permission denied need to configure the `/etc/rancher/k3s/k3s.yaml` or use a comand to perform as a superuser `sudo su`
+- check nodes `kubectl get no` if get error like permission denied need to configure the `/etc/rancher/k3s/k3s.yaml` or use `sudo su` - a command to perform as a superuser.

-Notes:
+**Notes**:
 1. To view a configuration of cluster:
 `kubectl config view`
 2. To stop the Kubernetes cluster, as the root user, enter the following command: